KONO (AM): Change in ownership

 Also in 1993, Genesis announced it would not be exercising its option to buy KONO-FM.
 Instead, Gillespie Broadcasting, the owners of KONO-FM as well as Fredericksburg-based KNAF and the new KFAN-FM in Johnson City, planned to buy KONO.

 After closing on the sales of KONO and the other remaining Genesis stations, Booth and Broadcast Alchemy announced their merger.
 Then, KONO-AM-FM were sold once again, this time to longtime San Antonio general manager John W. Barger.
 Barger had also acquired KWCB in Floresville a couple years earlier and moved its tower closer to San Antonio, renaming it KRIO-FM and switching its dial position to 94.1 MHz.
 During this time, KONO's higher ratings forced KSMG out of the oldies format once and for all, first for a 1970s-driven AC format known as "The Best Mix of the '60s, '70s and '80s...The Oldies Revolution!" and later to a Hot AC format, as "The Best Mix of the '70s, '80s and '90s."

 After successfully moving KWCB into the San Antonio radio market, Barger started working on moving KONO-FM closer to San Antonio.
 The initial proposal called for KONO-FM to broadcast from the tower used by KAJA (which was named for Barger's kids when he was the GM).
 Barger proposed switching KONO-FM's city of license from Fredericksburg to Castroville.
 KONO-FM would also downgrade from a Class C to a Class C1.
 A counter-proposal was actually granted by the FCC, where KONO-FM would move to KAJA's tower, but be licensed to Helotes, making up for an AM station licensed to that city that went dark several years earlier.

 Cox Radio acquisition

 In 1996, radio ownership rules were further relaxed with the Telecommunications Act of 1996.
 In 1998, Cox Radio, entered the market by acquiring New City Communications and its three stations: KKYX, KCYY and KCJZ.
 Then, Cox acquired Rusk Communications. and Barger (Cox spun off KRIO-FM to comply with ownership rules.)
 Cox had assembled a super cluster that combined the four former oldies stations, once bitter rivals, under the same roof.

 The simulcast on KONO and KONO-FM ended when the AM flipped to all sports using the CBS Sports Radio Network, beginning January 31, 2014.

 On January 13, 2017, at 6 p.m., KONO returned to oldies.
-This time, KONO concentrates on the 1960s/70s, while KONO-FM skews a bit younger, with a mostly 1980s-based playlist with some 70s titles and a few 90s songs.
+This time, KONO concentrated on the 1960s/70s, while KONO-FM skews a bit younger, with a mostly 1980s-based playlist with some 70s titles and a few 90s songs.

+On August 28, 2024, it was reported that KONO flipped from oldies to business talk Bloomberg Radio.
+The final song played on KONO as “86KONO” was “Daydream” by The Lovin’ Spoonful.